• Home

 Intonation is consistent with fine traditional mouthpieces, with greater stability when varying pp to ff.

-The tenor reed makes sense.
+The larger reed makes sense.
 The alto clarinet is about 1/3 longer than the Bb (soprano) clarinet, so it would be logical for its reed to be 1/3 longer.
 But the alto reed is only 1/8 longer (comparing the vibrating portions).
-A TENOR or BASS CL. reed IS close to 1/3 longer.
-It FEELS right.
+A TENOR or BASS CL. reed is about 1/3 longer.
+And it FEELS right.

 BIGMouthPiece is created from a classical tenor sax mouthpiece, transformed inside and out.
 The bottom end is lathe-cut to shorten it and form a tenon, then the bore is enlarged and re-shaped for clarinet tuning.
 The bore is specially textured for clean, uniform tone throughout the range.
 The photo compares it to a traditional mouthpiece – it has bigger mouth.